Amsterdam/design-system/proprietary/tokens/README.md

 # Amsterdam Design System: Tokens

-This package provides the design tokens of the Amsterdam Design System.
+This package provides all design tokens from the Amsterdam Design System.
+Use it to apply its visual design to your website or application.
+The tokens are pure CSS, making them compatible with most if not all technology stacks.

+## About

-Every token is a variable that stores a single visual design choice.
+Every design token is a variable representing a single visual design choice.
-Tokens exist for colours, typographic attributes, spacing lengths, border widths, animation properties, etc.
+Tokens exist for colours, various aspects of text, spacing lengths, border widths, the configuration of animations, and more.
-Every token has a value that is valid in CSS.
+The value of every token is valid in CSS.

 Some examples: